runtimeverification/evm-semantics/evm.md

     rule <k> #gasExec(_, ECPAIRING) => 100000 +Int (#sizeWordStack(DATA) /Int 192) *Int 80000 ... </k> <callData> DATA </callData>
 ```

-There are several helpers for calculating gas (most of them also specified in the yellowpaper).
+There are several helpers for calculating gas (most of them also specified in the YellowPaper).

 Note: These are all functions as the operator `#gasExec` has already loaded all the relevant state.